All Episodes

 All right, 25 to the top of the hour.

-Simple man, Leonard Skinnard means one thing.
+Simple man, Leonard Skynyrd means one thing.

-Uh, Congratulations again.
+Congratulations again.

 All right, so I want to play two things.

-Now, this is three minutes worth of tape I'm playing, Bill.
+Now, this is three minutes' worth of tape I'm playing, Bill.

 It's an eternity.

-You you can probably barely have the patience to focus that long yourself, but we're going to need you to focus in here.
+You can probably barely have the patience to focus that long yourself, but we're going to need you to focus in here.

-Which, by the way, I'm arguing, Bill, was made possible courtesy of Joe and Barack and that ridiculous deal with the Iranians where they gave 150 billion dollars to Mullers that chant death to Israel, death to America.
+It's first the media mob downplaying this historic, these historic peace agreements, which, by the way, I'm arguing, Bill, was made possible courtesy of Joe and Barack in that ridiculous deal with the Iranians where they gave $150 billion to mullers that chant death to Israel, death to America.

 And they got nothing in that deal.

-They didn't get any place any time inspections.
+They didn't get any place, anytime inspections.

 They didn't even get a long commitment not to build nuclear weapons.